Seneca’s Animation Arts Centre

 The Seneca Summer Animation Institute moves beyond classroom instruction, and has placed graduating students, with the guidance of faculty, on a variety of productions.
 It’s a model based on the success of Ryan.

-“We took students who had just completed their formal training and moved them into a real-world production environment here on campus, and the fact that that film went on to win Best Animated Short at the Oscars® in 2005 was a testament to us that we were doing something right,” said Jones.
+“We took students who had just completed their formal training and moved them into a real-world production environment here on campus, and the fact that film went on to win Best Animated Short at the Oscars® in 2005 was a testament to us that we were doing something right,” said Jones.

 For Subconscious Password, the majority of the film was produced at Seneca with three students also working from the National Film Board’s office in Montreal.
 This required that each of the partners break new ground together, including pipeline management and file transfer across two remote locations; networked render file management; and stereoscopic production.
 The production pipeline was built reflecting an agile development model of production execution.
 Subconscious Password is the first Stereoscopic 3D film for Landreth and Seneca.